julius-nguyen/quiz-app/README.md

 ## **To DO's:**
 - add topic to question number label
 - add total number of questions to score
-- program UI for multiple choice questions and multiple player mode
+- enable multiple player mode
 - *optionally:* keep track of past highscore and notify player when new highscore has been reached (in single player mode only)
 - add possibility to load own questions
 - include option to start a new quiz when quiz has been completed